 - CenturyLink self-installation — If you opt to lease your modem with your CenturyLink internet service, you can expect your equipment to arrive on or before the day your service is scheduled to begin.
 You should also get an email with a tracking number prior to delivery.
-Or if you prefer, you can always choose to provide your own CenturyLink-compatible equipment.
+Or if you prefer, you can always choose to provide your own CenturyLink-compatible router.

 - Frontier self-installation — Frontier self-install kits will be shipped to your home with equipment and instructions, or you can find Frontier self-install directions here.
-Make sure that you have a Frontier-compatible modem if you are electing to provide your own home internet equipment.
+Make sure that you have a Frontier-compatible router if you are electing to provide your own home internet equipment.

 - Mediacom self-installation — Mediacom ships a self-install kit to your home with instructions included.
 You can also find self-install instructions online here.
-Customers can either rent their modem from Mediacom for a monthly fee, or choose to provide their own Mediacom-compatible modem.
+Customers can either rent their modem from Mediacom for a monthly fee, or choose to provide their own Mediacom-compatible router.

 - Read more about Spectrum’s COVID-19 policy changes.

 - Verizon Fios self-installation — If your residence already has all necessary indoor wiring, then Verizon’s self-installation will be a breeze.
 Just follow the instructions in the Verizon self-install kit.
-If you wish to provide your own router, make sure it is compatible with Verizon internet service.
+If you wish to provide your own Verizon Fios router, make sure it is compatible with Verizon internet service.

 - Read more about Verizon’s COVID-19 policy changes.